DAY 9: TORRES DEL RIO TO LOGRÕNO

 The only stop of midday is the small hilltop town of Viana.
 The Santa Maria church is impressive.
 The smell of incense and a lovely rendition of “Ave Maria” welcomes us.

 The second half of the day is nothing to speak of, a lot of walking parallel to the road.
-After a little over twelve miles we find ourselves in the city of Logrono.
-It’s one of the larger cities on the Camino, but not as populated as Pamplono or Leon.
+After a little over twelve miles, we find ourselves in the city of Logrono.
+It’s one of the larger cities on the Camino, but not as populated as Pamplona or Leon.

 The city is known for its tapas, but we decide to go for a full-fledged meal.
 Everyone agrees it’s one of our favorite meals so far.

 “SHHHHH!”
 I hear, as I try to gather my things.
 I decide to just shove everything I have in my hands in my backpack.
 It is now a big messy heap instead of the organized chaos it has been since the beginning of our trip.
 We stayed in a hostel which is open to everyone, not just pilgrims.
 And they don’t appreciate us scuffling around before dawn.